Robert Hurt (politician): Career

 He served as a chief assistant Commonwealth's Attorney for Pittsylvania County from 1996 to 1999.
-From 1999 to 2008, Hurt worked in a general law practice with the firm of H. Victor Millner, Jr. P.C. in Chatham.
+From 1999 to 2008, Hurt worked in a general law practice with the firm of H. Victor Millner Jr. P.C. in Chatham.
 In 2008, Hurt opened up his own law practice in Chatham.
-Hurt is a member of the Kappa Sigma Fraternity.
+Hurt is a member of Kappa Sigma fraternity.

 Hurt began his political career as a member of the Chatham Town Council.
 He was elected with 82 percent of the vote.
 Hurt was first elected to the House of Delegates in 2001 and served three terms.
 He represented the 16th District, which includes part of Pittsylvania County.
 He was elected and re-elected to the House of Delegates with at least 62 percent of the vote.
 He cited bringing the New College Institute and the Virginia Museum of Natural History as accomplishments that he and other legislators of both parties have worked together to bring to the area.

 During his time as a delegate, Hurt worked to increase state funding for K-12 education and increase the safety of Virginia's children through membership on the Courts of Justice Committee and the Youth Internet Safety Taskforce.
 Hurt voted two dozen times to cut taxes and supported 28 bills in the General Assembly that sought to reduce taxes on food, gas, cigarettes, cars, real estate, computer sales and other items.
 In 2004, Hurt voted in favor of a $1.4 billion tax increase to narrow the gap in Virginia's budget.
 Hurt stated that the increase was essential, based on the information lawmakers had at the time, to refrain from a government shutdown over a budget impasse and has since stated regret over the vote.

 In November 2007, Hurt was elected to the Senate of Virginia, winning 75 percent of the vote.
 Hurt represented the 19th district, which includes the city of Danville, all of Pittsylvania and Franklin counties, and part of Campbell county.